-Please note the below is offered as a brief synopsis of the restrictions, should you wish to view the full restrictions please see Daventry District Council’s Housing Allocation Scheme July 2017
+Please note the below is offered as a brief synopsis of the restrictions, should you wish to view the full restrictions please see West Northamptonshire Council’s Housing Allocation Scheme adopted July 2017 (as amended January 2020).

 You will not be eligible to register